Contributor Guide

 Updating the changelog and API documentation

-If the linter asks you to update the changelog, please ensure that you follow the correct format for changelog entries.
-Under the heading for the next release version, add a new entry for the changes that you are making to the API, along with links to any relevant files, and bug number e.g.
+Since this is a public API, the changelog must also be updated.
+Please ensure that you follow the correct format for changelog entries.
+Under the heading for the next release version, add a new entry for the changes that you are making to the API, along with links to any relevant files, and bug number.

 - Added [`GeckoRuntimeSettings.Builder#aboutConfigEnabled`][71.12] to control whether or